 HOW LONG DOES A CONCUSSION LAST, EXACTLY?

-Concussion symptoms typically last a few days to a few weeks, depending on several contributing factors.
-However, some people who have suffered a concussion will continue to have painful or debilitating symptoms of his or her brain injury a year or more after the injury.
+Concussion symptoms typically last a few days to a few weeks, depending upon several contributing factors.
+However, some people who have suffered a concussion will continue to have painful or debilitating symptoms resulting from his or her brain injury a year or more after the injury.
 As a result, there isn’t a set timeline for exactly how long a concussion will last.

 With that said, the amount of time it takes to heal depends upon various contributing factors.
 These include: